 How to Select Columns in R with dplyr

-In this section, we will start with the basic examples of selecting columns (e.g., by name and index).
+This section will start with the primary examples of selecting columns (e.g., by name and index).
 However, the focus will be on using the helper functions together with select()

 , and the select_if()